Life on campus

-It is encountered during the formal, educational process but exists too in unstructured discussion, friendship, worship and shared practical experiences.
-To create and sustain this environment takes much behind-the-scenes effort.
-Like any large-scale operation, the College needs its Business Services Unit to upkeep the buildings and grounds, to staff and equip the schools and facilities and to use the Army's resources with professional efficiency.
+The College is supported by its Business Services Unit to upkeep the buildings and grounds, to staff and equip the schools and facilities and to use the Army's resources with professional efficiency.

 The campus community

-A dining room provides breakfast, lunch and tea, and refreshments are available from dispensers.
+- A dining room providing breakfast, lunch and tea

-The College is long-established in the local area, and links with schools, churches and other agencies - though strong - must be actively maintained.
-It runs a programme of public worship events, interacts with churches and schools, and actively involves students of the School for Officer Training in community projects linked to the Salvation Army centre in Camberwell and the surrounding district.
+The College is long-established in the local area.
+We link with schools, churches and other agencies.
+We run a programme of public worship events and involve students of the School for Officer Training in community projects in Denmark Hill and the surrounding area.

 For further information, contact:

 The site of The Salvation Army’s leadership and training programmes since 1929.